 - 1. Press the Calib function key F1, which will change the Drill Calibration field from "Location" to "Depth." - 2.
-Block and chuck a 6-base tinted lens.
-(This will make the holes drilled easier to see.)
+Block and chuck a 6-base lens.
+(A tinted lens will make the drilled holes easier to see.)
 Then press

-The drill should have touched but not drilled all the way through three places on the nasal side of the pattern.
-Visually examine the pattern to see if this has happened.
+The drill should have touched but not drilled all the way through three places on the nasal side of the lens.
+Visually examine the lens to see if this has happened.
 The Drill Touch Count should be 3 as shown in the sample screen to the right.